Pay nothing up front

 One credit represents about 10 hours of study.

-You’re awarded credits after you successfully complete a module.
-For example, a 60-credit module awards 60 credits.
+You’re awarded credits after you successfully complete a module – for example, a 60-credit module awards 60 credits.

-Steph Lee, studying Bachelor of Engineering
+Steph Lee, studying for a Bachelor of Engineering